Tuesday, December 29, 2009

 Best two teams in the final?

-two attacking teams are in the final and Chelsea are defensive.
+But enough.
+The great myth being passed around now by Chelsea detractors is two attacking teams are in the final and Chelsea are defensive.
 Well lets look at the stats:

 Chelsea Team Statistics Barcelona